sjtower/super-lunk-world/notes/notes.md

 #### spring trap
 1. does not work if placed under a anything but an empty space
+1. behaves differently if placed to the left of a wall.
+PB will not bounce on it, player can land on right side w/o bounce.

 #### lava
 1. can be pushed through kitty-corner openings via PBs